cisagov/ScubaGear/baselines/aad.md

     Get-MgBetaUser -Filter "userPrincipalName eq 'username@somedomain.com'" | FL
     ```

 6. Review the output field named **OnPremisesImmutableId**.
 If this field has a data value, it means that this specific user is not cloud-only.
-If the user is not cloud-only, create a cloud-only account for that user, assign the user to their respective roles and then remove the account that is not cloud-only from AAD.
+If the user is not cloud-only, create a cloud-only account for that user, assign the user to their respective roles and then remove the account that is not cloud-only from Azure AD.

 #### MS.AAD.7.4v1 instructions: